 Duck & Waffle

-When it comes to 24-hour restaurants in London, Duck & Waffle is undoubtedly top of our list when it comes to the best places to eat in London.
+When it comes to 24-hour restaurants in London, Duck & Waffle is undoubtedly top of our list of places to visit.
 Not only can you enjoy some seriously late night dining at this East London restaurant, you can also take in spectacular views of the illuminated city from its location on the 40th floor of the Heron Tower.
 Getting the glass lift up here is an experience in itself.
 Other than the signature dish of confit duck leg, fried duck egg and maple syrup, the menu serves up a range of other seasonal British dishes.
 We also recommend Duck & Waffle for brunch if you want to soak in the views during the day.

-Situated in the famous Royal Festival Hall in the Southbank Centre, Skylon offers stunning riverside views from its massive floor-to-ceiling windows, alongside a seasonal menu of contemporary and classic British cuisine.
+Situated in the famous Royal Festival Hall in the Southbank Centre, Skylon offers impressive riverside views from its massive floor-to-ceiling windows, alongside a seasonal menu of contemporary and classic British cuisine.
 The proximity to the West End makes it a great choice for a pre-theatre dinner option with a view.
 The bar is always bustling as well, making it a great spot to gaze out onto the Thames with cocktails in hand.
-Head back to your home-from-home The Stage Door in Covent Garden when it’s time for slumber.
-Thanks to its convenient central location, Covent Garden is without doubt one of the best areas to stay in London for tourists.

 Dishoom King’s Cross